 Many organic treatments such as Melafix can last for years past their expiration dates (I used some Melafix that was two years past its date with positive and measured results).

-These “dates” are in part made by regulations (often under false assumptions) as well as companies that manufacture these products who know that when you discard a medication you will likely purchase a replacement.
+These “dates” are in part made by regulations (often under false assumptions) as well as companies which manufacture these products who know when you discard a medication, you will likely purchase a replacement.
 Either way, neither reason is based on good science which includes many studies, as well as my own multiple controlled tests over the years.

-If you doubt this, a quick search on the internet, including medical sites will prove this correct, so do not believe what you read on Yahoo Answers or similar anecdotal sites.
+If you doubt this, a quick search on the internet, including medical sites will prove this correct.
+Don't believe what you read on Yahoo Answers or similar anecdotal sites.

 Here is one such site:

 Harvard Medical School; Drug Expiration Dates - Do They Mean Anything?

 Gram Negative/ Gram Positive Bacteria

 Here are a few terms:

 *Gram-negative bacteria are pathogenic, as they can cause disease in a host organism and have a thin cell wall.
 Gram negative bacterial infections are much more common in fish, especially marine.
 These bacteria that will NOT retain a crystal violet dye during the Gram stain process.